-Ueno is known for it’s variety of family-friendly activities and tourist spots galore.
-The whole experience can be a bit overwhelming, especially on a short vacation.
-As for the must-see and must-do, these are the top ten cheap things to do in Ueno.
+Ueno is known for its huge variety of family-friendly activities and has tourist spots galore.
+While the whole experience can be a bit overwhelming, especially on a short vacation, we’ve narrowed it down to the must-see and must-do options for Ueno.

 These spots are a must and very popular, so they may as well be grouped together.
 Ueno Park features several different museums with plenty to see, such as the Tokyo National Museum, the National Museum for Western Art, the Tokyo Metropolitan Art Museum and the National Science Museum, all of which are fantastic and won’t break the bank.
 Each spot offers different art and design.